 Your cash flow in this example is $600.
-Not too shabby!
 This means that you’re building up reserves for future major expenses.
 And, you can also withstand a future interest rate increase should one come your way.

 After you have this number, you can calculate your annual return on investment.
-This is a percentage rate that tells you how much of your investment you get back on an annual basis.
+This is a percentage rate that tells you how much of your investment you get back annually.
 You can determine this number by taking your annual cash flow and dividing it by your initial investment.

-By dividing your cash flow by your initial investment, you’ll find that your annual return on investment is 12 percent.
-Again, not bad considering the average yearly stock market returns is 7-10%.
+Dividing your cash flow by your initial investment reveals your annual return on investment is 12 percent.
+Not bad considering the average stock market return is 7-10%.

 In this example, your return on investment is exceptional.
-It’s difficult to pinpoint exactly what a “good” return on investment is.
-However, anything above 15 percent is usually considered to be a sound investment.
+Anything above 15 percent is usually considered to be a sound investment.
 If you find a property that can get you to an ROI of 15 percent or above, seize the opportunity and buy.